dmannan/graphSpec/specDefn.md

 ### Outline of spec:

-BP : this is just for readability, consider enforcing line limits in your markdown, mostly the `` sections, because it's hard to read on github when the lines are really long

-``
 Note the graphs should be stored in csv format, with each row representing an edge.
-Columns defined as: "node source" "node target" and "weight".
+Columns defined as: "node source" "node target" and "weight"(if the graph is weighted).
+If the graph is unweighted, then a row of "node source" and "node target" exists if there is an edge between the.
 Multi-graphs are stored in one csv, with the multiple weight columns referring to the multiple edges from the different graphs.

 BP : explain that each row of this csv represents an edge